How to Start a Worm Farm for Profit and Make Passive Income

 4. Start a Compost Bin to Save Food for the Worms

 There is no need to buy food for your worms as they will eat table scraps.
 This is another reason why worm farming is a super low investment business.
-Your worms will eat most fruit and vegetable scraps.
-Avoid feeding your worms large quantities of meat, citrus, onions, and dairy foods.
+Your worms will eat most non-citrus fruit and vegetable scraps.
+Avoid feeding your worms meat, onions, and dairy foods.
 Also, avoid processed foods as they can contain preservatives that will deter the worms from eating or potentially harm them later.

-You can feed your worms on a schedule of once per week or as often as every two days depending on the scraps you collect.
+You can feed your worms on a schedule of once per week or as often as every two days depending on the volume of scraps you collect.
 A good tip would be to keep a journal so that you can keep track of how quickly your worms are consuming their food.
-If your worm box starts to smell bad, that could be a good indication that they are being overfed.
+If your worm box starts to smell bad, that could be a good indication that they are being overfed and the food is rotting before being eaten.

 5. Get Your First Batch of Red Wigglers

 You’ll need to buy your first batch of worms (unless you have some living in your backyard).
-You can check your local Petco or gardening store, or you can purchase your first batch on Amazon.
+You can find them on Uncle Jim’s Worm Farm, or you can purchase your first batch on Amazon.
 This is one of your first real investments, but if you raise the worms right, they will multiply, and you won’t need to buy any more.

-You can sell your worms online or in person by weight or you can sell worm castings.
+You can actually sell worm castings or use it to make worm casting tea to sell.
 Worm castings are an organic form of fertilizer–basically worm poop.
-Worm Castings act as a barrier to help plants grow in soil where the pH levels are too high or too low.
+Worm castings act as a barrier to help plants grow in soil where the pH levels are too high or too low.
 They will help plants absorb nutrients from the soil by blocking extreme pH levels.

 Related: How to Sell Plants From Home